Nidavelli/ideal_chatlify/README_ASSIGNMENT.md

 - Backend terminal outputs connection logs and relay errors.
 - Frontend dev server outputs runtime errors in the terminal and browser console.
 - You can view `backend_message_log.json` to inspect persisted messages.

-If you want me to run automated tests or further enhance gossiping, private messages, or authentication, tell me which feature to add next.